 Last Content Update:

-epublic Services provides Citrus Heights residents with Neighborhood Cleanup service 3 times per year.
-This service helps with disposal of bulky trash like old furnishings, appliances, e-waste, and tree branches.
+Republic Services provides Citrus Heights residents with Neighborhood Cleanup service 3 times per year.
+This service helps with the disposal of bulky trash like old furniture, household appliances, electrical items, and tree branches.

 - All materials must be set out for collection by 6 a.m. on the scheduled collection date.